phalcon/documentation/docs/webserver-setup.md

 If your entry point is not `public/index.php`, then adjust the `.htrouter.php` file accordingly (last line) as well as the script call.
 You can also change the port if you like as well as the network interface that it binds to.

-After executing the command above, navigating to `http://localhost:8000/` will show your your site.
+After executing the command above, navigating to `http://localhost:8000/` will show your site.

 ## PHP-FPM